klimaj/pyrosetta-extras/pyrosettacluster/README.md

 # 💨 Running PyRosettaCluster simulations
 Please see the [official PyRosettaCluster documentation](https://graylab.jhu.edu/PyRosetta.documentation/pyrosetta.distributed.cluster.html#pyrosetta.distributed.cluster.PyRosettaCluster) for all of the configuration options.
 > [!CAUTION]
+> PyRosettaCluster uses the [cloudpickle module](https://github.com/cloudpipe/cloudpickle), which can lead to arbitrary code execution resulting in a critical security vulnerability. **Please only run (1) with user-provided PyRosetta protocols from trusted sources, and (2) over a secure network (unless running on a local network).**
+>
 > A primary feature of PyRosettaCluster is that arbitrary user-provided PyRosetta protocols are pickled, sent over a network, and unpickled, which allows the user to run customized macromolecular design and modeling workflows.
 Unless running solely on a local network, it is _highly_ recommended to operate PyRosettaCluster behind a trusted private network segment (i.e., a firewall) or setup TLS/SSL communication between network endpoints for authenticated and encrypted transmission of data.
 In PyRosettaCluster, there are two easy ways to setup TLS/SSL communication:
 >
 > **(1)** Use the `PyRosettaCluster(security=True)` option to invoke the `cryptography` package to automatically generate a `Security.temporary()` object on-the-fly through the `dask` or `dask-jobqueue` package.